wasiahmad/ACE05-Processor/README.md

 We drop (do not include in the processed output) the entities/relations/events if we are unable to resolve their character-level offsets to word-level offsets.

-- What does skipped entities mean?
+- What do skipped entities mean?

 Following previous work, timex2 and value mentions are not treated as entity mentions and are skipped.

-- What does wrong head or wrong trigger mean?
+- What does the wrong head or wrong trigger mean?

-If we are unable to resolve the character-level offset to a word-level offset for entity-heads or event-triggers, we label them as wrong heads or triggers.
+We label entity-heads or event-triggers as wrong heads or triggers if we are unable to resolve the character-level offset to a word-level offset.
 We ignore such entities and events.

 ## Contact